 Calling all commuters!
-The IRS recently announced the 2018 “standard mileage rates”.
+The IRS announced the 2020 “standard mileage rates”.
 Whenever you drive for business, medical reasons, or in support of a charitable organization, you may be able to get a mileage deduction and save money on your taxes.

-- 18 cents per mile driven for medical purposes, up from 17 cents in 2017
+- 17 cents per mile driven for medical purposes, down from 20 cents in 2019

 - 14 cents per mile driven in service of charitable organizations